-Organisers of the Isle of Man Festival of Choirs have announced the dates of their Fifth Festival, which will take place from Friday 20th October to Sunday 22nd October 2017.
+Organisers of the Isle of Man Festival of Choirs have announced the dates of their Sixth Festival, which will take place from Friday 18th October to Sunday 20th October 2019.
 From its inception in 2010 the Festival has quickly established itself and is now recognised as a serious, yet friendly, musical competition of stature and attracts choirs from around the UK and Ireland and wherever choral singing is enjoyed and celebrated.

 The competition will be held in the Villa Marina situated on Douglas Promenade.
 The centrepiece is the Royal Hall, a state-of-the-art and spectacular auditorium that combines Edwardian grandeur and comfort with the latest sound and light system to create an amazing atmosphere.
 This venue is indeed a pride of the community and a phenomenal place to sing and perform.

 The weekend will begin on the Friday evening with the popular ‘Welcome Evening’ where choristers can meet, eat, drink, sing and get to know each other before the competition begins.

 Next year’s festival will see the return of our Ensemble Competition which will take place as a stand-alone competition prior to Sunday’s final.
 Each ensemble will be required to sing to contrasting pieces of no more than 10 minutes maximum.

 NEW to the 2019 Festival will be an ‘Open Class’ which will form part of the main competition alongside the Male, Ladies and Mixed Voice Sections.
 The first two from each class will receive prizes of £500 and £200 respectively.
 Each choir will be called on to perform four contrasting pieces of their own choice, one of which will be unaccompanied.
 Winners of each class go through to the final, with the overall winning choir scooping an additional prize of £1,500 and the ‘Choir of the Festival’ trophy.